QuantumPL/site/content/publication/JavadiAbhari2012/index.md

   \ coding techniques.
 As a quantum programming language (QPL), Scaffold was formulated\
   \ to make it easy to express an algorithm with so many disparate components in a\
   \ clean and efficient manner.
 It is from this notion of ``putting things together''\
-  \ that Scaffold derives its name. "
+  \ that Scaffold derives its name."
 publication: ''
 links:
 - name: URL